 Therapeutic supervision is currently available by Skype.
 A conversation with Shaura allows both parties to get a feel of the potential in the relationship; from there timescales and payment can be agreed upon.

-Skype Supervision sessions are typically charged at £60 per hour.
+Online Supervision sessions are typically charged at £70 per hour.

 Group supervision is a beautiful way to allow groups to work together and express the unspoken word in a safe environment.

 Group supervision can be arranged in six weekly cycles in London.
 Please contact us for more information.
-Costs are offered on an individual basis.
+Online group supervision is typically charged at £80 per hour and £150 for 90 minutes.

 What does supervision with Shaura look like?